 Operating Profit Margin (OPM) in Energy & Oil & Gas

-How to interpret and apply operating profit margin (opm) specifically when analyzing energy & oil & gas stocks in India.
+How to interpret and apply operating profit margin (opm) when analyzing energy & oil & gas stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Operating Profit Margin (OPM)?